utsav87/Data_science_with_python/README.md

 # Data_science_with_python
-# This project touches upon Exploratory data analysis for Netflix dataset which consists of movies and TV shows with other relevant details such as:
+This project contains Exploratory data analysis for Netflix dataset which consists of movies and TV shows with other relevant details such as:
-# Duration, Countries released in, director, etc.
+Duration, Countries released in, director, etc.